Watergardens railway station: Watergardens

 In late 2002, the Melton Highway level crossing was upgraded, in conjunction with the duplication of the highway.
 In 2015, the Level Crossing Removal Authority announced the grade separation of the highway and railway line.
 In January 2018, the Melton Highway level crossing (down line) was removed and replaced with a bridge for Melton Highway, with the project completed in October.

 In 2022, all three platforms were extended from 160 m to 163 m long.

 In July 2025, the nearby Calder Park Drive level crossing was removed as part of the Level Crossing Removal Project.

+Upon the opening of the Metro Tunnel in November 2025, Watergardens was served by limited weekend services through the tunnel, which terminated at Sunbury.
+From 1 February 2026, a new timetable on the Sunbury Line saw all services on the line rerouted to run through the Metro Tunnel and towards Dandenong.
+This new timetable saw the implementation of over 1200 new services per week on the Sunbury Line, with a portion of those new services terminating at Watergardens.